aantipov/moiva-blog/content/post/2021-04-16-report-q1-2021-js-testing.md

 ![](/blog/images/2021-q1-report/logo.png)

 ## Intro
-This is a second report in the series "Q1 2021 State Of JavaScript Libraries and Tools".
+This is a third report in the series "Q1 2021 State Of JavaScript Libraries and Tools".
-The [previous report](https://moiva.io/blog/2021-q1-state-of-js-frameworks) was dedicated to UI Frameworks.
+The previous reports were dedicated to [Frontend Frameworks](https://moiva.io/blog/2021-q1-state-of-js-frameworks) and [State Management Libraries](https://moiva.io/blog/2021-q1-report-state-management).
-The current report covers State Management libraries and provides insights into how the libraries performed in Q1 2021.
-Multiple data sources and metrics are used to provide a more complete picture.
+The current report covers unit testing frameworks and libraries and provides insights into how the libraries performed in Q1 2021.
+Multiple data sources and metrics are used to provide a complete and unbiased picture.

 I used [Moiva](http://moiva.io/) to collect all the interesting data and presented it in a table as well as in charts.

-I'm going to prepare a few more similar reports dedicated to other categories - CSS Frameworks, End-to-End Testing Libraries, Node.js frameworks, Build Tools and Bundlers, Testing Frameworks and Static Site Generators.
+I'm going to prepare a few more similar reports dedicated to other categories - CSS Frameworks, End-to-End Testing Libraries, Node.js frameworks, Build Tools and Bundlers, and Static Site Generators.
+Hence, stay tuned!

 ## Data Sources
 Data for the report came from: